samonzeweb/godb/README.md

 godb is a simple Go ORM.
 It contains a simple SQL query builder and manages mapping between SQL and structs.

 Initially godb was a learning project.
-The purpose was to learn Go by doing real and usable stuff.
+The purpose was to improve my Go skills by doing real and usable stuff.
 But it could be useful for somebody else.

+There is no full documentation now, but the example (scroll down...) will show you the main features, and the tests will give you some more usages.
+Common tests (integration with DB) is a good ressouce.

 WARNING : it is still a young project and the public API could change.

 ## Features

-* Row queries builder.
+* Queries builder.
-* Maps structs with tables.
+* Mapping between structs and tables.
-* Manages nested structs.
+* Mapping with nested structs.
-* Manages direct SELECT, INSERT, UPDATE and DELETE on structs and slices.
+* Execution of custom SELECT, INSERT, UPDATE and DELETE queries with structs and slices.
-* Logs SQL queries and durations.
+* SQL queries and durations logs.
-* Manage prepared statements and cache it during transactions.
+* Prepared statements cache during transactions.
+* `RETURNING` support for PostgreSQL.
 * Could by used with
   * SQLite
   * PostgreSQL